Skip to main content

 TRY_TO_DOUBLE

-TRY_TO_DOUBLE(expr [, format]) attempts to cast a string expression to double-precision floating-point.
-If the conversion fails, it returns NULL instead of raising an error.
+Safely cast string values to double precision.
+If the conversion fails, the expression returns NULL instead of raising an error.

 Basic Usage